 THIS IS THE LEADER'S EDITION

-Conceived and created in the midst of the global Covid-19 pandemic which began in early 2020 and continues as this edition goes to press, the resource, Amen.
-Alleluia!
-A resource for praying farewell, grows out of reality and necessity.
-All individuals, families and institutions have been affected by the pandemic, including the church.
-Congregations responded in offering pastoral care in numerous ways when a gathering of people was not possible or permissible.
+In the midst of the global Covid-19 pandemic, congregations offered pastoral care in numerous ways when a gathering of people was not possible or permissible.
 It seems inevitable that some of these initiatives will now become a normative experience in the life of a congregation.
-These initiatives include the streaming or broadcast of services, increased ministry to those who cannot be present, providing resources for home prayer, adaptation of worship services in denomination resources, and relevant to this publication, the growing experience of delayed or postponed funerals.
+These initiatives include the streaming or broadcast of services, increased ministry to those who cannot be present, providing resources for home prayer, adaptation of worship services in denomination resources, and the growing experience of delayed or postponed funerals.